EVORA-project/evora-ontology/models/docs/fundingPeriodStart.md

 # Slot: funding period start (fundingPeriodStart)

-_The date from which the financial mechanism is active or applicable to the supported product or service_
+_The date from which the financial mechanism is active or applicable to the supported product or service._